-As of December 31, 2021 and the day hereof, all Board members of the Company (excluding Mr. Nachtomy who serves as CEO and is not entitled to the participation fee) receive the same compensation per meeting, in the amount of NIS 3,600 (whether such meeting is held physically or by electronic means) as well as annual compensation in the amount of NIS 68,000.
-The Active Chairman of the Board, Mr. Yariv Alroy, is entitled to said participation fee and annual fee, in addition to his current compensation from the Company.
+As of December 31, 2022 and the day hereof, all Board members of the Company (excluding Mr. Nachtomy who serves as CEO and is not entitled to the participation fee, and Mr. Ehud Barak who serves as an Active Co-Chairman) receive the same compensation per meeting, in the amount of NIS 3,600 (whether such meeting is held physically or by electronic means) as well as annual compensation in the amount of NIS 68,000.
+The Active Co-Chairman of the Board, Mr. Yariv Alroy, is entitled to said participation fee and annual fee, in addition to his current compensation from the Company.
+The Active co-Chairman, Mr. Ehud Barak, is entitled to a monthly management fee in the amount of USD 13,800 plus VAT, and in the event that per the Company's request, Mr. Barak will be actively involved in a strategic agreement of the Company outside of Israel, he will be entitled, subject to the closing of said transaction, to a special bonus in an amount equal to twice the monthly management fee (i.e. - USD 27,600 plus VAT), provided that in no event shall Mr. Barak's special bonuses exceed in any given calendar year the sum equal to 8 times the monthly management fee in a calendar year.
 The CEO, Mr. Erez Nachtomy is entitled to the annual fee but not to the participation fee, as noted above (the amounts above are linked to the Israel Consumer Price Index).

-No option grants were approved with respect to said directors during the year under review, except as set forth in the table under "Compensation for Acting Members of Governing Bodies" in Section 53 below.
+No option grants were approved with respect to said directors during the year under review, except as set forth in the table under "Compensation for Acting Members of Governing Bodies" in Section 5.3 below.

-It is noted, that in the first 2017 Special General Meeting it was approved to issue to each "Other" director as such term defined under Israeli Law (i.e. inter alia, not including a controlling shareholder) the grant of 18,000 options to purchase 18,000 Ordinary Shares of SHL under

-SHL's Share Incentive Plan.
+It is noted, that in the first 2017 Special General Meeting it was approved to issue to each "Other" director as such term defined under Israeli Law (i.e. inter alia, not including a controlling shareholder) the grant of 18,000 options to purchase 18,000 Ordinary Shares of SHL under SHL's Share Incentive Plan.
 The following current members of the Board were granted 18,000 options (each) by the Company, in accordance with the SHL's 2021 Share Incentive Plan: Prof. Lerman, Mr. Abramovich, Ms. Kimhi, Mr. Salton, Mr. E. Alroy and Mr. Nachtomy (see Table below in this Section 5).
 The issuance of all the aforesaid options was approved by the Board, the Compensation Committee and the shareholders of the Company.

-There is currently one executive director (as defined above in Section 3 "Board of Directors" - "Executive and Non-Executive Members of the Board") on the Board of Directors, Mr. Nachtomy who serves also as the Company's CEO.
+There is currently one executive director (as defined above in Section 3 "Board of Directors" "Executive and Non-Executive Members of the Board") on the Board of Directors, Mr. Nachtomy who serves also as the Company's CEO.
 The applicable compensation paid to the directors and the Chairman in the year under review pursuant to the foregoing is reflected in the table on "Compensation for Acting Members of Governing Bodies".